Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: Model application

 \subsection{Data description and parameter estimation}

-We aim to apply the previous model to a real situation.
-To do so, we consider the real installation costs of photovoltaic panels $c_h$ and biogas turbines $c_b$.
-We consider an annual free risk rate $r$ equal to $3\%$.
-In the numeric implementation this values is expressed in hours, since the time scale of our model is measured in hours.
-The parameter $Z$ is fixed at 110 \euro/MW which is the real incentive given by the Italian government to energy communities.

-The maximum power constraint $\theta_h$ and $\theta_b$ can not exceed $0.2$ MW each, i.e., $\theta_b = \theta_h \leq$ 200 kW = 0.2 MW.
-However, if we consider a biogas power plant small enough, the constraint $\theta_b$ will be related with the maximum power capacity of the biogas plant.
-We are going to consider a small biogas plant with a capacity of $K_g = 10m^3$.
-We also consider that we need $1 m^3$ of natural gas to produce { $0.01056 $ MWh \cite{GastEle}}.
-Therefore, in our application the maximum power production of the biogas plant is equal to $0,1056$ MWh.

-On the other hand, to estimate the parameters of the geometric Brownian motions describing the evolution of power demand, gas and spot electricity prices, we consider historical data of Italian power demand, Italian spot electricity price and Italian gas prices (Figure \ref{figData}). {For the Brownian motion describing the purchase electricity price we will consider that the volatility is much lower that the spot electricity price, since it is subjected to contract and therefore the price is less variable.
-We sill suppose a $15\%$ of the volatility of the spot electricity price. }
+To estimate the parameters of the geometric Brownian motions describing the evolution of power demand, gas prices, and spot electricity prices, we consider hourly historical data of power demand, spot electricity price and gas price in Italy.
+The power demand, electricity price and gas price data are measured from January 2, 2014, to February 29, 2024.
+The power demand data corresponds to hourly measurements in MWh of aggregate power demand of Italy.
+The electricity spot price data correspond to hourly measurements in \euro/MWh of the Italian national price (PUN), while the gas spot price data corresponds to daily measures in \euro/MWh of the Italian PSV natural gas\footnote{both time series are available in the website of Gestore del Mercato Elettrico (GME), at {\tt https://www.mercatoelettrico.org/it/download/DatiStorici.aspx} for power prices and at {\tt https://www.mercatoelettrico.org/It/download/DatiStoriciGas.aspx} for gas prices}.

+For the Brownian motion of the purchase electricity price, $X_c$, we set the corresponding volatility, $\sigma_c$, equal to a small percentage of that of the spot electricity price.
+The reason is that, usually, the energy price applied by retailers to final consumers is an average of the spot price observed in a previous period, increased by a margin to cover costs and profit.
+Thus, by construction it is reasonable to set $\sigma_c < \sigma_v$.
+We suppose that the volatility of the purchase price is approximately $1.47\%$ of the volatility of the spot electricity price.

-To estimate the parameters of our four Brownian motions, we first removed seasonality from the three data series using harmonic regression \cite{ts}.
-In table \ref{fd} are presented the significant frequencies for the three data series, the corresponding periods and the approximate interpretation of these values.
+To estimate the parameters of our three Brownian motions, we first remove seasonality from the three data series using harmonic regression \cite{ts}.
+The harmonic regression consists of finding the significant frequencies of a given time series sampled at discrete times $(X(t_i))_{i=1,\ldots,I}$ and representing it as a sum of trigonometric functions plus some noise.
+Suppose $f_k$, $k = 1, \ldots, n$ , are the significant frequencies, so for our data set, we approximate the seasonality as